The Night of the Hunter (film): Retrospective

-At the time of its release, The Night of the Hunter received mixed reviews, but over the years it has been reassessed and is now an undisputed classic.
+Over time, The Night of the Hunter has been reassessed and recognized as a classic.
 It began as a cult film, with a small group of fans, and regularly played at museums and in revival houses.
 Its popularity grew as a new generation of children were exposed to the film when it played on television.
 In the 1970s, as the field of film criticism began to expand, many articles were written about the film.

 Roger Ebert wrote, "what a compelling, frightening and beautiful film it is!
 And how well it has survived its period.
 Many films of the mid-1950s, even the good ones, seem somewhat dated now, but by setting his story in an invented movie world outside conventional realism, Laughton gave it a timelessness...
 It is one of the most frightening of movies, with one of the most unforgettable of villains, and on both of those scores, it holds up... well after four decades."
 Dave Kehr wrote that "Charles Laughton's first and only film as a director is an enduring masterpiece—dark, deep, beautiful, aglow...
 The source of its style and power is mysterious—it is a film without precedent and without any real equals."

+Film critics have noted that the film explores the theme of Christian hypocrisy, highlighting that Laughton was drawn to the script because he was gay and closeted and was critical of religious homophobia and sexual repression.

+On Rotten Tomatoes, 93% of 88 critics gave the film a positive review, with a weighted average rating of 9.10/10.
+The site's critical consensus reads, "Featuring Robert Mitchum's formidable performance as a child-hunting preacher, The Night of the Hunter is a disturbing look at good and evil."

+In 2015, Taste of Cinema ranked the film 21st among the "30 Great Psychopath Movies That Are Worth Your Time", and GamesRadar+ named Powell one of the "50 Creepiest Movie Psychopaths.

+Legacy

-The Night of the Hunter was rated No. 90 on Bravo's 100 Scariest Movie Moments.
+In 1992, the United States Library of Congress deemed The Night of the Hunter to be "culturally, historically, or aesthetically significant", and selected the film for preservation in its National Film Registry.
+The film was rated No. 90 on Bravo's 100 Scariest Movie Moments.
 In a 2007 listing of the 100 Most Beautiful Films, Cahiers du cinéma ranked The Night of the Hunter No. 2.
 It is among the top ten in the BFI list of the 50 films you should see by the age of 14.
 In 2008, it was ranked as the 71st greatest movie of all time by Empire magazine in its issue of The 500 Greatest Movies of All Time.
 In 2012, Sight and Sound magazine's decennial "Greatest Films of All Time" poll ranked it as the 63rd greatest film ever made; in 2022, the same poll put it at No. 25.